CiaranOMara/Contributing/docs/src/index.md

 1. Contribute a package to BioJulia.
 2. [Join the BioJulia GitHub organisation.](joinbiojulia.md)
-3. File an issue
+3. File an issue:

-  1. Report a bug.
+    1. Reporting a bug.
-  2. Offer suggestions.
+    2. Offering suggestions.
-  3. Leave feedback.
+    3. Leaving feedback.
 4. Contribute to existing BioJulia packages.
 5. Come and talk to us! :)